mucosal-immunology-lab/bioinformatics-hub/docs/Utilities/market-storage.md

 ## Overview

 Market storage, also known as Market-file, is a disk-based storage solution designed for research data that requires regular access, typically on a daily basis.
 It functions similarly to Monash University's `S:\` Drive and is ideal for frequently changing data that is too large for local storage.
 Market storage can be accessed as a desktop share/network drive (SMB) or mounted on a server (NFS).
 Access is managed via user groups for SMB shares or network addresses for NFS shares.
+See the [Market Storage User Guide](https://docs.erc.monash.edu/RDSM/UserGuides/MarketStorageUserGuide) for more information.

+!!! info "Requesting storage"

+    Storage can be requested or amended on the Monash University [research cloud data dashboard](https://datadashboard.erc.monash.edu/).

 ### External access 🥷